 Australia and gambling go hand in hand, and online sports betting is no exception.

 Gambling is a huge part of the Oz bet culture, with Australians easily among the keenest gamblers in the world.
 While sports betting is not the most popular form of wagering in the country, it is a popular pastime.
-Over the past decade, the revenue generated by real money Australian sports betting has more than tripled, so that should tell you something.
+Over the past decade, the revenue generated by Australian sports betting has more than tripled, so that should tell you something.

 For August 2017, our top rated Aussie sports betting site is Sportsbet.com.au.

 Every online sports betting site we review is inspected closely and guaranteed to have:

-Sports betting is entirely legit in Australia, providing the bookmaker offering bets is licensed to do so.
+Online sports betting is entirely legit in Australia, providing the bookmaker offering bets is licensed to do so.
 Given the popularity of betting on sports in Oz, you won't be surprised that betting shops can be found throughout the country, operated by TAB (Tabcorp Holdings) allowing bettors to place what's known as a tab sports bet.

 Since 2001, Internet gambling in Oz has been regulated under the Interactive Gambling Act.
-While that law heavily restricted what legit Aussie sports bet companies could offer to gamblers, it did nothing to restrict the rights of Australian punters to do their sports betting online legally.
+While that law heavily restricted what legit Australian sports betting companies could offer to gamblers, it did nothing to restrict the rights of Australian punters to do their sports betting online legally.

 In fact, sports betting was specifically singled out as being less restricted than other forms of web-based gambling (such as casino games and poker), with regulated Australian bookmakers being allowed to offer betting on the net to their AU customers.
 Recently, regulations have been further relaxed to allow licensed betting operators to offer some types of live and in-play betting on their websites too.

-As previously stated, legal gambling enthusiasts in Oz have many options – both web and offline – for placing sports bets in Australia.
-When it comes to brick and mortar establishments, TAB bookies are the way to go, allowing punters to place a bet in person or (in many cases) over the phone.
+As previously stated, legal gaming enthusiasts in Oz have many options – both web and offline – for placing sports bets in Australia.
+When it comes to brick and mortar establishments, TAB sports bets are the way to go, allowing punters to place a bet in person or (in many cases) over the phone.